natverse/natverse_hugo/content/install.md

   Rate limit reset at: 2020-02-27 19:21:26 UTC
 ```

-Then you should do
+To avoid these errors, do

 ```
 natmanager::check_pat()
 ```

-and this will guide you through the process of obtaining a `GITHUB_PAT` and
+and this will guide you through the process of obtaining your own `GITHUB_PAT`
-telling R about it.
+and telling R about it.
 See also the illustrated guide below.

 ### Other install issues